Written by: Mobeen Akram - National New Homes Account Director

 Some councils may prioritise the allocation of First Homes discounts to essential workers, those on lower incomes, or people who already live in the area.

-Ultimately, it is worth exploring as an option as it could get you onto the property ladder sooner than expected.
+Ultimately, it's worth exploring as an option, as it could get you onto the property ladder sooner than expected.

 If you’re buying a new build direct from a developer, they might offer an array of interesting incentives to sign off on a deal.
-These can include anything from a boost to your deposit, part-exchange deals, or even moving costs covered.
+These can include anything from a boost to your deposit, part-exchange deals, or even covering your moving costs.

 Part exchange your house